ShahFH/Time-conversion-Chorm-Extension-/README.md

 - 6:30 AM
 - 10:45 PM

 Please note that the conversion logic assumes a fixed time difference of 8 hours between Eastern Standard Time (EST) and Afghanistan Time (AFT).
-You may need to modify the code to handle different time zone differences accurately.
+You may need to modify the code to handle different time zone differences accurately.😊

 not completed yet✍️